Association Rule Mining

 Recommendation engines

-How often the itemset appears in the dataset.
+- Frequency: How many times an item or itemset appears in the dataset.

 Support(A) = Transactions containing A / Total transactions